wcandillon/react-native-redash/README.md

 clamp(new Value(101), 0, 100); // 100
 ```

+### `approximates(node, node, precision = 0.001)`

+Returns 1 if the difference between the two values is less than precision.
+Otherwise returns 0.
+Default value for the precision is 0.001.

 ### `atan(node)`

 Returns a arc-tangent of the value in radians of the given node.